papesce/sp-challenge/README.md

 ## Live Demo

-You can test the final demo running here:
+You can test the latest demo running here:

 https://papesce-spotify-challenge.herokuapp.com/